renkomba/game-find-hat/README.md

 Move through the grey paths to get to your "hat".

 ## Features
+1. Classic W-A-S-D movement keys

 ## Features To Add
+### May-June 2022
-1. Movement keys.
-Change to more adjacent keys like "wasd".
+1. ~Movement keys.
+Change to more adjacent keys like "wasd".~
 2. French theme.
 Concept: PLAYER is letter "e" looking for its accent (*aigu, grave, circonflexe, tréma*).
 3. Secret level.
 PLAYER is a "c" looking for its *cédille*.
 4. Function.
 Ensure that generated boards are winable.